go-kratos/kratos/README.md

 * QQ Group: 716486124

 ## Conventional commits
-The structure of the submit message should look like the following
+The structure of the commit message should look like the following
 ```text
 <type>[optional scope]: <description>